-The Chuulangun Ranger Program started in 2006 with support from Bush Heritage Australia to employ one land manager officer to assist with urgent and immediate on-ground land management work across the Northern Kaanju Ngaachi Indigenous Protected Area.
+The Chuulangun Ranger Program started in 2006 with support from Bush Heritage Australia to employ one land management officer to assist with urgent and immediate on-ground land management work across the Northern Kaanju Ngaachi Indigenous Protected Area.
 In 2008 Chuulangun Aboriginal Corporation signed agreements with the Queensland Government under the Wild River Rangers Program (since 2012-13 known as the Land and Sea Indigenous Rangers program) to employ three rangers to support land management and protection on the upper Wenlock and Pascoe Rivers.
 This was followed by an agreement with the Australian Government's Working on Country Program under the Caring for Our Country Initiative to employ an additional three rangers at Chuulangun.
-Our Working on Country project has recently been extended to 2017.
+This pogram has also been renamed the Indigenous Ranger Program.

 Our Ranger funding under both the Queensland Indigenous Land and Sea Ranger program and the Australian Government Indigenous Ranger Program has since been discontinued.
 Currently, to employ rangers we rely on the minimal funds available in our IPA budget and funds from one-off projects funded under other programs.